MichaelG-B/Capstone_Project/README.md

 **Binning/Encoding**

 The Summarized_Name (Aircraft name) originally had 26 unique values and we were able to bin name counts less than 18 into 1 category, resulting in 	 11 unique values for this feature.
-The target variable needed to be converted from the 14 unique values to a binomial:
- - KIA = 0
+The target variable needed to be converted from the 14 unique values to a binomial - KIA = 0 and Survived = 1.
- - Survived = 1

 The categorical features: Summarized_Name, Defense_Category, Ejection_Seats and Pilot_Egress were encoded with Scikit-Learn’s OneHotEncoder.

+** After binning these items, the final count was reduced to 847 rows and 30 columns.

 Resulting features used for Neural Network:
  - Crash_Year,